Sahdev-rajput/IIT_Delhi_Assignment/README.md

 - React.js
 - Ant Design (An enterprise-class UI design language and React UI library with a set of high-quality React components, one of best React UI library for enterprise.)
--
-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.